The Heretics (2017 film)

 The Heretics is a 2017 Canadian body horror film directed by Chad Archibald and produced by Black Fawn Films and Breakthrough Entertainment.
 It is about a young woman who is kidnapped and transforms into a demon.
+It stars Nina Kiri, Ry Barrett, Jorja Cadence, Will King, Nina Richmond and Austin Duffy.

+The film was released on March 22, 2017, at the Canadian Film Fest, and later on November 1, 2017, in Canada.
+It received positive reviews from the critics, who praised the performances, special effects, and tone, but it received some mixed reviews for the screenplay.